shabihish/propensity-evaluation/README.md

 ### Option A: Run Evaluation on PropensityBench

 This is the standard workflow for benchmarking a model.
-The pre-generated scenario data is provided under `data/`.
+The pre-generated benchmark data is provided under `data/final/` but needs to be pulled using `git lfs` prior to proceeding with this step (see **Step 2** in the [installation](#2-installation) section above).

 **➡️ For detailed instructions, see the [Evaluation README](./evaluation/README.md).**